CS3219-AY2526Sem1/cs3219-ay2526s1-project-g37/README.md

 ### for user-service
-- go to firebase project settings > service account > generate new private key
+- go to firebase project settings > service account > generate new private key.
-- rename the downloaded json file into serviceAccountKey.json and paste it the same dir as .env
+- rename the downloaded json file into serviceAccountKey.json and paste it the same dir as .env.